Food and beverage industry

 Leading sub-sectors of the food and beverage industry are the meat and meat-products industry, the dairy business, the sweets and bakery-products industry, the manufacture of alcoholic and non-alcoholic beverages and the processing of fruits and vegetables.
 These activities are reflected by the great diversity of products: more than 170,000 food and beverage products are currently on the market.

-For the bioeconomy, the food and beverage sector is a key pillar, since about 80 % of agrarian products in Germany are processed by the industry to high-quality food and drinks (see section “Agriculture and forestry”).
+For the bioeconomy, the food and beverage sector is a key pillar, since about 80 % of agrarian products in Germany are processed by the industry to high-quality food and drinks (see section “”).
 Innovative processes for production of high-value ingredients additionally provide an important contribution to making food healthier and safer.
 Resource-saving processes provide new and more sustainable materials and forms of packaging.
 Increasingly important, furthermore, are strategies that recycle waste products from the human-food and animal-fodder industries.
-As a result, the food and beverage industry is not only currently the user of agrarian raw materials, but in future can itself become increasingly a supplier of raw materials – for example, for the chemical industry (see section “Chemistry).
+As a result, the food and beverage industry is not only currently the user of agrarian raw materials, but in future can itself become increasingly a supplier of raw materials – for example, for the chemical industry (see section “).

 For food processing, resorting to nature’s toolbox is not a new phenomenon.
 Indeed: beer has been brewed and wine produced for thousands of years with the aid of the baker’s yeast Saccharomyces cerevisiae.
 Cheese likewise represents a traditionally bio-based product.
 For milk to turn to cheese the milk protein must coagulate – for which rennet enzymes are responsible.
 In earlier times, rennet was obtained from calves’ stomachs.
 Thanks to advanced biotechnological processes, tailored microorganisms in large steel vessels today carry out the industrial production of these useful molecules, which are now an indispensable part of cheese production.